bittricky/turkey/README.md

 # Turkey

-A delightful turkey created with React and CSS.
+A delightful turkey created with React and CSS based on this [tutorial](https://dev.to/alvaromontoro/drawing-a-thanksgiving-turkey-with-css-5e8m)

 ## Prerequisites